 How much money can I apply for?

 There is no set amount.
-At this stage, you are being asked to submit an expression of interest in developing online courses (undergraduate) or degrees (postgraduate).
+Submitting an expression of interest provides an indication that you want to develop online courses (undergraduate) or degrees (postgraduate).
 If the Expression of Interest is selected, you will be asked to develop a full proposal including a budget.
-There will be guidelines provided for budget development..
+There will be guidelines provided for budget development.

 How can we deal with research and dissertations with online Masters?
 How will we do the 60 credits dissertation online?